Hello, I’m Kana. Thank you for being here.

 I’m based in Kamikatsu, a small village in Japan known for its pioneering zero-waste initiatives.
-Here, I run an educational program called INOW with Sil, and together we share our passion for nature, sustainability, and regenerative practices.
+Here, I run an educational program called INOW, and I share my passion for nature and sustainability.

 Through Tending Gardens, I share glimpses of life in rural Japan and what it means to call Kamikatsu home.
-Here, I’m learning to work with my hands, learning the quiet wisdom of neighbours, and embracing the rhythms of the seasons.
+Here, I’m learning to work with my hands, learning from my community, and embracing the rhythms of the seasons.

 “To forget how to tend the earth and tend the soil is to forget ourselves.”
 Gandhi